WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 #### Posts and pages

 Next, create a new template for displaying single posts.
-If you are editing theme files directly, create a file called `single.html` inside the block-templates folder.
+If you are editing theme files directly, create a file called `single.html` inside the templates folder.

 Add the site header and site footer template parts: